labilezhu/istio-insider-en/docs/source/ch2-envoy/arch/thread-model/thread-model.md

 If the shared data is locked for write and read access, the concurrency will definitely decrease.
 So the Envoy author referred to the Linux kernel's [read-copy-update (RCU)] (https://en.wikipedia.org/wiki/Read-copy) under the condition that the real-time consistency requirements for data synchronization updates are not high.
 They have implemented a set of Thread Local data synchronization mechanism.
 The underlying implementation is based on C++11's `thread_local` function and libevent's `libevent::event_active(&raw_event_, EV_TIMEOUT, 0)`.

-The following diagram, based on [Envoy threading model - Matt Klein](https://blog.envoyproxy.io/envoy-threading-model-a8d44b922310), attempts to illustrate how Envoy uses the Thread Local mechanism to share data between threads.
+The following figure is based on [Envoy threading model - Matt Klein](https://blog.envoyproxy.io/envoy-threading-model-a8d44b922310), trying to use Cluster Manager as an example to illustrate how Envoy use Thread Local mechanism   the share data between threads at source code  level.

 :::{figure-md} Figure: ThreadLocal Classes